nationalarchives/da-metadata-schema/METADATA_VERSION_OVERRIDE.md

 Use `METADATA_VERSION_OVERRIDE` when you want to introduce or test a new metadata field without changing the default schemas used by released environments.

 The override works by looking for environment-specific files with a prefix.
-For example, if `METADATA_VERSION_OVERRIDE` is set to `TDRD-1475-`, the application will try to load prefixed files such as:
+For example, if `METADATA_VERSION_OVERRIDE` is set to `TDRD-1475-`, the TDR application will try to load prefixed files such as:

 - `config-schema/TDRD-1475-config.json`
 - `metadata-schema/TDRD-1475-baseSchema.schema.json`